Task Manager

 When you click this widget on desktop, you can choose from two actions to trigger:

 The default action when click widget is to kill all tasks to easily free memory by one click.
 When you click widget to kill tasks, it will popup a tip to notify you how many task and memory are freed.
 If you want to change to another action, you can modify it in Task Manager preference page.
+After you change the widget behavior, please remove current widget and create a new one to apply the change.

 Tasks Overviewback to top

 As following picture, in main screen of task manager, you will get the full list of current running tasks.
 And within the title bar, you will get current available memory status, as "Avail Mem".
 This memory status will refresh automatically when task list changes.
+Also you can click "Refresh" button to manually refresh the available memory status and running applications list.

 Kill Taskback to top